galaxyproject/galaxy-hub/content/news/2024-09-20-esg-byos-im/index.md

 Now one interesting option for the user is to select the external cloud storage as the default storage location in Galaxy.
 For that, the user needs to click on the `User` drop-down menu, select `Preferences`, `Preferred Storage Location` and then select the newly added connection.

 <img class="center" src="byos-default.png" width="80%" alt="Choose default cloud storage.">

+Instead of using a default storage location it is also possible to select it at different levels: per `History`, per `Tool`, and `Workflow`.

 # Getting S3 storage from EGI